porsche-design-system/porsche-design-system/packages/storefront/src/pages/patterns/forms/guidelines.md

 2. **Sections including form elements**
    The longer a form, the more crucial it is to split it in content-related sub-areas in order to increase scannability.
    Thus form fields that require similar information should be grouped together to create a logical order.
 This can be set as a coding property "fieldset".
-   Each fieldset should be initiated by a title (we recommend headline-4) that gives the user a short information on what data is required in this section.
+   Each fieldset should be initiated by a title (we recommend h4 of the respective viewport) that gives the user a short information on what data is required in this section.

 3. **Call-to-actions**
    Call-to-actions are needed to submit or cancel the form input and should always be placed left-aligned.